srimenon/SAFE-Py/README.md

 ## Implementation
 The application is contained in a single python file `SAFEPy.py` and can be added using the standard python `import`.
 The module itself contains the `CAROLQuery` class, which is used by the application to interact with the CAROL database, along with the standard `query` function, which takes in a set of rules to query CAROL with.

+## Performance notes
+The application leverages multiprocessing to take advantage of the user's hardware.
+Because of this, performance is dependent on the number of CPUs on the user's machine.
+However, it is important to note that the speed of the application is limited by the speed and concurrency level of the NTSB servers.
+For large queries (yielding over 150000 accidents), please allow up to 1 hour for all data to be transferred.
+Queries yielding under 3500 datapoints will be completed in under 60 seconds.
+In general, completion time for queries is proportional to the number of resulting accident datapoints.

 ## Quick Start
 Below is a small script demonstrating different queries that can be processed using the `query` function.
 For a full list of available queries, take a look at the [query_options](query_options.md) file.